 🚫 Bullying of any kind, in-person or online

 🚫 Sustained disruption of talks or other events

 🚫 Uninvited and/or inappropriate physical contact

 🚫 Advocating for, or encouraging, any of the above behaviour

-If any Layers attendee engages in one or more of the inappropriate behaviors listed above, we reserve the right to take any action we deem necessary.
-This includes, but is not limited to: issuing a warning, complete removal from the conference without refund, and contacting the appropriate authorities.
+If any attendee or speaker engages in one or more of the inappropriate behaviors listed above, we reserve the right to take any action we deem necessary.
+This includes, and is not limited to, issuing a warning, complete removal from the conference without refund, and contacting the appropriate authorities.

-In the unfortunate case that anyone is made to feel uncomfortable at our event, notify us or one of our volunteers directly (we'll be highly visible at the conference).
-Whether it's a full-fledged complaint, or a "hey, that person could have handled this better" comment, we are dedicated to providing a safe space for everyone to discuss their experience.
-If you are uncomfortable approaching us in person, email us at email@example.com or submit an anonymous form.
+In the unfortunate case anyone is made to feel uncomfortable at our event, notify us or one of our volunteers immediately.
+Whether it's a full-fledged complaint, or a "hey, that person could have handled this better" observation, we’re dedicated to providing a safe space for everyone to discuss their experience.
+If approaching us in person is difficult or uncomfortable, reach us at firstname.lastname@example.org or submit an anonymous form.

 👩🏻 Jessie & Elaine 🧑🏻

 Thanks to Geek Feminism for the list of what qualifies as harassment.
 We welcome feedback on our code of conduct; if you believe an important qualifier of harassment is missing, please let us know at email@example.com.

 Wanna stay in the loop about future events?